Superspeedway oval course

 In 2012, the combined road and test course was used for racing for the first time, when the Rundstrecken-Challenge Nürburgring GT and touring car series ventured away from the Nordschliefe for the first time.
 The race on the 7.4 miles / 12 km course seemed generally to have been judged a success but has to date not yet been repeated, perhaps one difficulty being the relative remoteness of the spectators when compared with Nürburgring.

 Nevertheless, the Lausitzring did appear to have found a firm footing on the German racing scene and the test facility has been well greeted by the country's motor manufacturers.
 It was the latter fact that proved tempting to vehicle testing firm DEKRA, which inked a deal in July 2017 to buy the whole facility.
-In July 2017, a deal for DEKRA is to convert the circuit into Europe's largest automotive testing facility, was unveiled, with the automotive testing firm taking ownership from November.
-While the facility will not itself promote motorsport events, the track will remain available for hire by event promoters, opening up the possibility of the continuation of motorsports events in 2018 and beyond.
+In July 2017, a deal for DEKRA to convert the circuit into Europe's largest automotive testing facility was unveiled, with the automotive testing firm taking ownership from November.
+While the facility will not itself promote motorsport events, the track will remain available for hire by event promoters.
+The DTM and the IDM motorcycle championships are confirmed for 2019, alongside some smaller events.

 Eurospeedway Lausitz is located at Klettwitz, in the state of Brandenburg in Eastern Germany.
 The nearest international airports are at Dresden (around 30 minutes drive) or Berlin (Schönefeld is approximately a 75 minute drive away, while Tegel is around 90 minutes away by car).